Jaydon-Goodrich/game-finder/README.md

     * A thumbnail of the cover
     * The Title
-    * The publisher Company
-    * The developer Company
     * The Where the game is available, and how much it costs currently at those locations.

 ## Contributors